rulu-eu/rulu2013/README.md

 - Clone this repository on your local machine
 - `cd` to the directory
 - Run `bundle install`
-- Run `sudo easy_install Pygments`
-- Fire up a console and run `jekyll` in the cloned repo
+- Fire up a console and run `bundle exec jekyll serve --watch`
 - Open your browser and go to `http://localhost:4000`